-Students may also take a leave of absence to participate in an overseas internship program.
-These internships include the Japan Foundation's "NIHONGO Partners" program and overseas diplomatic missions.
+Students may take a leave of absence to participate in an overseas internship program.
+These internships include overseas diplomatic missions.

 3.1.4.
 Overseas Field Work

 Under this program graduate students take a leave of absence from TUFS to pursue their own research without affiliation with any educational institution.